nuetzliches/spocr/.ai/README-dot-spocr.md

 # The `.spocr` Directory

-Local runtime workspace for SpocR vNext.
+Local runtime workspace for the SpocR CLI.
 Treat everything inside as disposable state tied to the current developer environment.
 Confirm `.spocr/` stays ignored in git before checking in related changes.

 ## Current Structure